 Depending on your circumstances, you may be eligible for free dental treatment.

-you’re an NHS hospital dental service outpatient (there may be a charge for denture and bridges)
+You’re an NHS hospital dental service outpatient (but there may be a charge for dentures and bridges).

 You’ll need to show your dentist proof that you qualify, for example the letter showing which benefits you receive.